adrienZ/adrienzaganelli.com/content/blog/everything-you-need-to-create-your-first-skill-as-a-developer.md

   src: /content/images/everything-you-need-to-create-your-first-skill-image.jpg
 ---

 > It's 2026, your work probably asked you to use AI, but your security department won't help you...
-Skills are the easiest way to get started, but they are still text-based and can behave unreliably...
+Skills are the easiest way to get started, yet they are still mostly text-based and can behave unreliably...
 Here is the workflow I use as a developer.

 <!--more-->